 This diagram displays optimal set up and position for a computer in both the standing and seated positions.
 Notice, from the waist up, they are basically both the same.

 Standing: Stand close enough to the work area to access the computer without reaching.
 Allow yourself to shift weight from side to side and/or utilize a footrest or perch to offset your stance.
 The remaining parameters…keyboard, mouse, and monitor, are essentially the same as when sitting.

 Sitting: Sit back in the chair with the feet firmly on the floor or foot rest.
 It is best to keep the lower spine in contact with the chair back.
 The keyboard and mouse should be at or below the elbow level and close to the body.
-The monitor should be about an arm’s reach away with the top of the monitor at or slightly below eye level.
+The monitor should be about an arm’s reach away with the top of the monitor at approximately eye level.
 Additional items that are used frequently should be kept close for easy accessibility.